 I taught advanced architectural design studio and various courses related to the history, theory and discourse of 20th century modern and contemporary architecture and its practice at the Yeditepe University, Department of Architecture in Istanbul.
 Established in 1996, Yeditepe University is one of the well-known foundation universities in the Republic of Turkey.
 All courses by the Department of Architecture are offered in English and the university is a signatory to Student Exchange Protocols with over 30 universities in the US.

 Scholarly communication and (professional) architecture journalism are my another "practice" field since the 1990s.
-I am currently a peer review of THE PLAN Journal (TPJ) on research, studies and criticism in architecture and urbanism, Boston representative of AURA (Architecture and Urban Research Academy) in Istanbul, have been serving as an editorial board member of "Serbest Mimar", architectural journal published by Turkish Professional Architects' Association (Turk Serbest Mimarlar Dernegi).
+I am the Boston representative of AURA (Architecture and Urban Research Academy) in Istanbul, and have been serving as an editorial board member of "Serbest Mimar", architectural journal published by Turkish Professional Architects' Association (Turk Serbest Mimarlar Dernegi).
 As architectural journalist, the foreign affairs representative and co-founding managing editor at several architectural journals (Tasarim in 1996; Arredamento Mimarlik in 1999-2001; PORTFOLYO in Istanbul, 2002-2005), I established nurturing and communicative dialogue with academia, professionals and design practitioners in Turkish and world/global architecture.

 In addition to my scholarly studies and projects in architecture, my another mission is to support creative artistic, cultural events and inclusive approach in architecture, academia and society in various ways: I volunteered for the organization of KidsBuild! held at Boston Society of Architects (2019), the 25th Harvard Arts First Festival (2017), the Common Boston Festival by Boston Society of Architects Foundation (2017), was a singer at the MIT’s Women Chorale (2006-2007), organized two piano recitals by Gulsin Onay (a world renowned Turkish woman virtuoso in Western Classical music and the soloist of the Presidential Symphony in Ankara) at MIT and Harvard University (in collaboration with the MIT-Turkish Student Association and the Harvard-College-Turkish Student Association in 2015), have been playing my acoustic guitar (Fender) and singing to support local artists in Cambridge-Boston, and took a part of Mayor Marty Walsh's campaing to support his agenda on equity and inclusion for the social and cultural progress of Boston.